Minneapolis Grain Exchange: History

 In 1883, the Chamber of Commerce introduced its first futures contract: hard red spring wheat.
 By 1946 "Chamber of Commerce" had become synonymous with organizations devoted mainly to civic and social issues.
 In 1947, the exchange was renamed the Minneapolis Grain Exchange.
 Today the exchange is most recognized by its logo and uses MGEX as first reference.

-On December 19, 2008, the Minneapolis Grain Exchange ceased operations of the open outcry trading floor, but continues daily operations for the electronic trading platform.
+On December 19, 2008, the Minneapolis Grain Exchange ceased operations of the open outcry trading floor, but continues daily operations for the electronic processing of financial transactions.
 Today, HRSW futures trade exclusively electronically and options trade side-by-side.

 Ownership

 In 2022, MGEX was owned by Miami International Holdings.